inova-tecnologia/convenience-store/README.md

 # grocery-store

-The objective of this project is to develop the back-end of a traditional store's system.
+The objective of this project is to develop the back-end of a traditional store system.